 If you need money before your first payment

-You can ask your personal adviser for a 'short-term advance' if your health or safety is at risk because of financial problems.
-For example, if you can't pay for food or electricity.
-You'll get some of your JSA early and pay it back from your JSA when it starts.
+If your health or safety is at risk because of financial problems, you can ask your work coach for a ‘short-term advance’.
+You’ll get some of your JSA early and pay it back from your JSA when it starts.

-If your personal adviser says your claim will be delayed, you can ask for hardship payments.
+If your work coach says your claim will be delayed, you can ask for hardship payments.
 Read our help with applying for hardship payments.

 Documents to take

-You'll need 2 forms of ID, one with your photograph on - find out what you can use on nidirect.
+You'll need 2 forms of ID - find out what you can use on GOV.UK.